-- December 15 for admission in the following fall term;
+- February 15 for admission in the following fall term

 - October 15 for admission in the following spring term

 Your application cannot be processed by the Graduate School until all required materials have been received.

 If you apply too late for a given semester, you may take up to four courses as a “Non-Degree Graduate Student,” and then transfer those credits toward the degree after being admitted to the program.
 Students considering this option should consult with the Graduate Advisor of their area of study.

 - Undergraduate degree from an accredited college or university